What to Expect at Your Workers’ Compensation Mediation

 What Happens After Mediation?

-Generally speaking, you will either settle your case with the insurance carrier at mediation, or you won’t.
+Generally speaking, you will either settle on a dollar amount with the insurance carrier at mediation, or you don’t.

 If you cannot come to an agreement, then your case may continue to be heard in front of a workers’ compensation judge.
 Keep in mind that you can still settle later in most cases; just because mediation did not work doesn’t mean you missed your only opportunity.